themohitnair/skyblog/README.md

 ### Fonts and CSS
 CSS has been drafted in a variable-esque form so that tweaking can be done at one place in the CSS file.
 The CSS file handles styles in all three HTML templates.

+### HTML
+The HTML consists of several comments that direct and indicate to what the tags are for.
+Feel free to edit them.

+## Hosting and Deployment